 No. Package stores owned by public companies would have entirely separate entrances and would not be accessible from the retail store.
 Public companies would be required to abide by all current TABC safety and enforcement requirements designed to keep alcohol out of the hands of minors.

-No. Public company retailers are not attempting to modify the Texas Alcohol and Beverage Commission’s “blue law” regulations with this legislation.
-Legislation is being pursued specifically to level the playing field and allow publicly owned companies to compete in the retail sale of spirits and to eliminate the “five store restriction.”
+No. TCF is not advocating for a change in the Texas Alcohol and Beverage Commission’s “blue law” regulations.
+TCF's goal is to level the playing field allow publicly owned companies to compete in the retail sale of spirits, as well as to eliminate the “five store restriction.”